Suped

 ?/43tests passed

 The point is to prove the path of one real message, not only read aggregate dashboards.
-If a live Gmail message authenticates correctly, lands in the inbox, and the recent Postmaster trend is clean, waiting for the compliance card to catch up is usually the right next move.
+If a live Gmail message authenticates correctly, lands in the inbox, and the recent Postmaster trend is clean, waiting up to seven days for the compliance card to catch up is usually the right next move.

 Baseline DMARC record for monitoringdns